btc-vision/opnet/STAKING.md

 $$ \text{Reward} = 4.56 \times 0.000602 \times 4.96 \approx 0.0136 \text{ WBTC} $$

 In this example, you would receive approximately 0.0136 WBTC as a reward for staking your tokens.

-## Benefits of WBTC Staking

-- **Earn Rewards:** By staking your WBTC, you can earn additional WBTC over time.
-- **Long-term Gains:** The longer you stake, the more rewards you can earn.
-- **Support the Network:** Staking helps maintain the stability and security of the WBTC network.

-## Conclusion

-WBTC staking is a great way to earn rewards while supporting the network.
-By understanding how the staking process works and how rewards are calculated, you can make informed decisions about how much and how long to stake your WBTC.